20 Fun Things to do in Trinidad, Cuba

 The wealth of the Canteros is evident in all the rooms which are decorated in the Neoclassic style.

-Make sure to visit the tower to be rewarded by magnificent views of the city.
+Make sure to visit the tower to be rewarded with magnificent views of the city.

 Church and Convent of San Francisco